jho278/hangman-game/README.md

 # My Hangman project
 - This Hangman game is a simple word guessing game where players try to guess the hidden word by selecting one letter at a time.
-- The aim of the project is to demonstrate my ability to apply Python principles to create fun programs.
+- The aim of the project is to demonstrate my ability to apply Python principles like creating classes and functions to create fun programs in a manner readability to other developers.
+- So far, I have learnt to add temporary print statements in for loops and if statements to check the outputs of the program.

 ## Installation instructions
 - I am using Visual Studio Code with the Python 3.11.5 as the interpreter and Miniconda as my minimal package manager.
 I import additional packages to run the program.
 They are: